 Would the six million Jews have lived had the estimated 100 million books not been destroyed?
 What is it about books that suggests such a link to the human condition?
 Using the 1933 book burnings as its point of departure, this course explores the nature of literature in the context of the Third Reich.
 As you learn about Nazi Germany and the imaginary, and literary resistance to it, you will also be introduced to some basic methods of literary criticism.
 The end of the course is devoted to literary representations of the Holocaust.
-Taught in English.

-Students entering 2012 and after: satisfies the Literary Studies, Creative Writing, and Rhetoric distribution requirement.
+Satisfies the Literary Studies, Creative Writing, and Rhetoric requirement.